tryunitysolutions/tryunitysolutions.github.io/docs/tutorials/TUTORIAL_03_TITLES_AND_COLORS.md

 $scrollbar-thumb: #5591bd;
 ```

-And that’s it!
+And that's it!
 Your theme will now have a clean, blue-toned look instead of the default green.

 ## Adding more themes